sjafari2/K8sKafkaPipeline/README.md

 The final result would be in the last pod, which is Merge Pod in path ./request-data.

 ### Contributaions
-Dr. Patrick Bridges, University of New Mexico
-Dr. Trilce Estrada, University of New Mexico
-Soheila Jafari Khouzani, University of New Mexico Nidia Vaquera Chavez, University of New Mexico
+Soheila Jafari Khouzani, Ph.D.
+Student, University of New Mexico Nidia Vaquera Chavez, Ph.D.
+Student, University of New Mexico Dr. Patrick Bridges, Associate Professor, University of New Mexico Dr. Trilce Estrada, Associate Professor, University of New Mexico